-The story of how I decided to become a helping professional begins with a teacher in secondary school.
-His course in family studies inspired me to change my application for post-secondary programs.
-I had planned to pursue a career in science.
+The journey behind how my practice developed begins with a teacher in secondary school.
+His course in family studies inspired me to reconsider my application for post-secondary programs.
+I had planned to pursue a career in science!
+He planted a seed.

-In 2010, I completed a Master of Social Work degree.
-Since then, I have supported others in different settings – medical centres, counselling agencies, schools, and communities.
-I have also pursued training that includes attachment-based therapy.
+I completed a Master of Social Work degree.
+This led to opportunities that contributed to who I am today.
+I have supported others in medical centres, counselling agencies, schools, and communities.